srirambadalgama123/asar/README.md

 npm run reset-project
 ```

-This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.
+This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing

+##Explanation
+1. Developed three key screens:
+   Home Page
+   Yes/No Page
+   Question Page
+2. Developed using expo and react-native

 ## Learn more